teyasio/galvins-unitbars/Readme.txt

 * Align and Swap
 Right click on any bar to open this tool up.
 Then click on align or swap.
 Align will allow you to line up a bar with another bar.
 Just drag the bar near another till you see a green rectangle.
-The bar will then jump next the other bar based on where you place it.
+The bar will then jump next to the other bar based on where you place it.
 You can keep doing this with more bars.
 The tool remembers all the bars you aligned as long as you don't close the tool or uncheck align or switch to swap.